LiterallyTheOne/atmega32_lab/docs/session_1.md

 ### Erase

-removes the code that is programmed.
+Removes the code that is programmed.

 ### Load Flash